FACTBOX-Europe's alternatives if Russia shuts off gas supply | Headlines

 But U.S. LNG plants are producing at full capacity and a blast at a major LNG export terminal in Texas will keep it idle until late November.
 Europe's LNG terminals also have limited capacity for extra imports, although some countries say they are seeking ways to expand imports and storage.

 Germany is among those who want to build new LNG terminals.
-It plans to build two in just two years.
+It plans to build five.
 Poland, which relies on Russia for about 50% of its gas consumption or around 10 bcm, has said it can source gas via two links with Germany.
 A new pipeline allowing up to 10 bcm of gas per year to flow between Poland and Norway will be opened in October.
 A new gas link between Poland and Slovakia was also commissioned last week.

 Spain wants to revive a project to build a third gas connection through the Pyrennes mountains but France has said new LNG terminals, which can be made to float, would be a quicker and cheaper option than a new pipeline.
 OTHER OPTIONS TO COPE WITH A GAS SUPPLY CRUNCH?